aaikedw/fada-import-specs/upload-process/ProcessingOfTaxonDataRow.md

 Compare with actual values.
 Issue warning if something looks wrong.
 Set value if clear but not provided by expert.

-Check name patterns for the case of accepted name elements.
+Check name patterns for the case of accepted name elements.<br/>
-Check name patterns for synonym element
+Check name patterns for synonym element<br/>
-Check author field
+Check author field<br/>
 Check publication year field

 ##Error messages